 Clean and wash the rice and dhal.
 Soak together in water just enough to cover them, and set aside till required.
 Drain before use.

-Heat a pan or the pressure cooker, and add the ghee (I sauté everything right in the cooker itself and then add the rice and dhal).
+Heat a pan and add the oil (I fry everything right in the cooker itself and then add the rice and dhal).

-Add rai (mustard seeds) and let them sputter.
-Add the curry leaves (they will crackle and sputter, if fresh) and then the ginger and the garlic.
-Sauté for 5 seconds.
+Add the curry leaves (they will crackle and sputter, if fresh) and then the onions.

+Add ginger, sauté for 20 seconds.
 Add the tomato and then the turmeric.
-Stir and sauté for 10 seconds.
+Sauté for just 20 seconds.

-If sautéing in a pan, set the pressure cooker on the stove, warm it and transfer the sautéed items into it.
+Set the pressure cooker on the stove, warm it and transfer the fried items into it.

 Add the drained rice and dhal, stir the mixture.
-Add salt and crushed peppercorns.
+Add salt, pepper and basil leaves.

 Pour 4 to 5 times the volume of water as the total volume of rice and dhal.
 This is your secret ingredient!

-Close the cooker and let it cook for 4 whistles.
+Cover the cooker and let it cook for 3 whistles.

 Don't open the cooker till its ready to be opened, as the cooking process will continue.